keshavramji/mellea/docs/tutorial.md

 2. **Pushing and popping model state**.
 Sessions offer the ability to push and pop model state.
 This means you can temporarily change the `model_options` for a series of calls by pushing a new set of `model_options` and then revert those changes with a pop.

+#### System Messages
+In Mellea, `ModelOption.SYSTEM_PROMPT` is the recommended way to add/change the system message for a prompt.
+Setting it at the backend/session level will use the provided message as the system prompt for all future calls (just like any other model option).
+Similarly, you can specify the system prompt parameter for any session-level function (like `m.instruct`) to replace it for just that call.

+Mellea recommends applying the system message this way because some model-provider apis don't properly serialize messages with the `system` role and expect them as a separate parameter.

 ### Conclusion

 We have now worked up from a simple "Hello, World" example to our first generative programming design pattern: **Instruct - Validate - Repair (IVR)**.